trickre/localhost/README.md

 # Local server directory listing

-Just a script to "beautify" your local server.
+Just a script to "beautify" your local server and support to admin your project.

 ##Installation
 to install drop index.php to the root of your local server.